One Day in RichmondAAA editors suggest these activities for a great short vacation experience.

 Evening Change into your stepping out clothes and spend the evening in Shockoe Slip.
 Once the city's mercantile hub, the historic district flaunting Italianate-style brick and iron front buildings is now the epicenter of Richmond nightlife.

 A funkier bar scene continues down the hill into Shockoe Bottom, where refurbished warehouses now accommodate hip cafés, taverns and other places to go.
-Chill out at a manly wood-paneled watering hole or see a band play at a divey live music venue.
-If your dining tastes swing toward the casual end of the spectrum, duck into Bottoms Up Pizza (1700 Dock St.), a local hangout celebrated for tasty pies and—thanks to its location beneath the railroad tracks—raucous urban atmosphere.
+Chill out at a wood-paneled watering hole or see a band play at a divey live music venue.

-For a more upscale food place, reserve a candlelit table at Julep's, New Southern Cuisine (420 E. Grace St.), housed in a former lumber storehouse.
-Or, rub shoulders with Richmond VIPs at Lemaire ; heralded for its farm-to-table approach, this special occasions spot is in downtown Richmond's lavish 19th-century masterpiece The Jefferson Hotel (101 W. Franklin St.).
+For more upscale evening experience, reserve a candlelit table and rub shoulders with Richmond VIPs at Lemaire ; heralded for its farm-to-table approach, this special occasions spot is in downtown Richmond's lavish 19th-century masterpiece The Jefferson Hotel (101 W. Franklin St.).

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.